cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Semantically unstable compiler options are handled specifically in these contexts:

 * The values of these options aren't inherited from the global scope for modules.
 Unless explicitly set within a module, the semantic-altering options have their default values.
-* When a function is declared `inline`, the semantically unstable options keep the values effective for the function declaration.
+* When a function is declared `inline`, the semantically unstable options keep the values effective at the function declaration.

 # Option reference